 Mario Incisa kept the wine for family consumption at first (as most wine was then) but then a bit of aristocratic inter-marrying played a key role.
 The Marquis married Clarice della Gherardesca, the sister of Carlotta, the wife of Nicolò Antinori.
 This important Florentine banking and wine family saw the potential and began the process of commercializing the wine first sold in 1968.
 The wine itself drew favourable comment from Luigi Veronelli, tireless promoter of quality Italian wine, in 1974.
 Internationally the breakthrough came through a Decanter tasting of 1978, a small British contribution to this story.
 The world of fine wine was already in a state of shock.
 In 1976 Stephen Spurrier (the English again) organised blind tastings of Californian and Bordeaux wines in his Paris shop and, shock horror, the Californians came top – on French soil! – if by the smallest of margins.
 Two years after the so-called ‘Judgement of Paris’, Hugh Johnson lined up Cabernet Sauvignon based wines from around the world and the unknown Sassicaia triumphed over the French classics of the Medoc and the Californians.
 Since then the wine has kept its place among the most sought after wines of the world.

 We need to keep some perspective here.
 Although this story did change the face of Italian wine production, it didn’t come from nowhere.
 The year of Sassicaia’s initial triumph, 1978, was, by chance, the year in which the DOC category was given to Morellino di Scansano, further south in the Maremma – so standards were already on the rise.
 What Sassicaia did was to show that you could make world class wines in Italy and especially in unconsidered parts of Italy.
 Successive waves of investment followed first in Bolgheri and then more generally in the Maremma.
-And, above all, wine producers all over Italy rose to the challenge of producing, not just simple table wine, but quality wine and, occasionally, wines that could compete with anything for anywhere.
+And, above all, wine producers all over Italy rose to the challenge of producing, not just simple table wine, but quality wine and, occasionally, wines that could compete with anything from anywhere.
 As a result, the old Tuscan classics of Chianti, Brunello and Montepulciano are seriously better than they were fifty years ago and they are now accompanied by a range of Super Tuscans.
 Much of this revolution is of course due to better, modern, wine-making but some is due to a change of ambition, a cultural change.
-At least for some Italians, wine was not just an everyday accompaniment to food; quality wine production, in the vineyard and the winery, became an aspiration, a road to a good income, for a few, to fame and wealth, a contribution to la dolce vita twentieth century style.
+At least for some Italians, wine was no longer just an everyday accompaniment to food; quality wine production, in the vineyard and the winery, became an aspiration, a road to a good income, for a few, to fame and wealth, a contribution to la dolce vita twentieth century style.

 Among the Italians setting up wine businesses in Bolgheri, Michele Satta is as rugged an individualist as you could wish to meet.
 In a sea of Cabernet-led wines in the DOC he insists on making one of his top wines from Sangiovese and his vineyards include the grape variety Teroldego, at home in northerly Trentino.
 He is also giving Viognier a go.
 While he is not in the most sought after part of the plain, his wines are very well made, show much more diversity than most producers in Bolgheri and he has been a tireless promoter of the region and his wines.
 Satta is absolutely not the usual story of big investment in Bolgheri on the basis of money made elsewhere but of someone who started as a field hand at Grattamacco, has bought vineyards as they have come up and planted his favoured varieties from massal selection of vines that he preferred.
-The wines include:
+The wines (tasted July 2009) include: